dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-mvc-app/working-with-sql.md

 ::: moniker range=">= aspnetcore-3.0"

-The `MvcMovieContext` object handles the tasks of:

-* Connecting to the database.
-* Mapping `Movie` objects to database records.
+The `MvcMovieContext` object handles the task of connecting to the database and mapping `Movie` objects to database records.
+The database context is registered with the [Dependency Injection](xref:fundamentals/dependency-injection) container in the `ConfigureServices` method in the *Startup.cs* file:

 The database context is registered with the [Dependency Injection](xref:fundamentals/dependency-injection) container in the `ConfigureServices` method of the *Startup.cs* file: